 Other relevant factors include who served the drunk driver his or her last drink, whether the drunk driver was visibly intoxicated at the time and whether the drunk driver was old enough to legally drink.

 Massachusetts Dram Shop Law bars vendors from serving or selling alcohol to a minor or an intoxicated person.
 The law applies to bartenders, wait staff, managers and business owners.Dealing With Insurance Companies

-Your personal injury law firm will also work with the drunk driver’s auto insurer on your behalf to make sure you’re being treated fairly and receive full compensation for your injuries.
+Your personal injury attorney will also work with the drunk driver’s auto insurer on your behalf to make sure you’re being treated fairly and receive full compensation for your injuries.